Tuesday, 10 June 2014

 My Crohn's story starts way back in October 2010 at the age of fourteen, whilst on a family holiday to Spain.
 I had been noticing more and more strange things happening to my body; feeling sick as soon as I started eating, dramatically losing weight and just generally feeling pretty terrible.

-truly believed this, after all, this had been said by a doctor, a doctor who had gone through over six years of intense medical training..I was wrong.
+When we got back from holiday, my mum took me to the local doctors, where I was told I was "just skinny" and that there was nothing to worry about.
+My doctor said I just needed to eat more, and I would be fine.
+I truly believed this, after all, this had been said by a doctor, a doctor who had gone through over six years of intense medical training..I was wrong.
 I tried and tried to eat more, all to no avail.
 Eventually I went back to the doctors, only this time I was seen by a different doctor, a doctor who seemed to care a lot more, rather than just wanting to see the back of me.
 She monitored my weight over a number of weeks, and was so alarmed by my weight decrease that she referred me to my local gastroenterologist.
 Here I was prodded and poked, and told instantly that he was 99% sure I had Crohn's Disease, and to "go home and google it".
 As you can imagine, this wasn't the most reassuring thing to hear after being told I had a disease of which I'd never heard of.

 The Grand Entrance to the Birmingham Children's Hospital